chaehyeonsong/discocal/README.md

 # Bibtex

+Please use and cite our works using below bibtex.

 	@INPROCEEDINGS { chsong-2024-cvpr,
 		AUTHOR = { Chaehyeon Song and Jaeho Shin and Myung-Hwan Jeon and Jongwoo Lim and Ayoung Kim }, TITLE = { Unbiased Estimator for Distorted Conic in Camera Calibration },